Jehu: Jezreel and the deaths of Jehoram and Jezebel

 With a chosen band, Jehu planned his conspiracy against King Jehoram and secretly entered Jezreel.
-King Jehoram tried to flee, but Jehu shot an arrow which pierced his heart.
+Jehoram tried to flee, but Jehu shot an arrow that pierced his heart.
 Jehu later threw his body on Naboth's vineyard, to avenge Naboth, whom Jehoram's father and mother had murdered.
 King Ahaziah fled after seeing Jehoram's death but Jehu wounded him.
-Ahaziah, nonetheless, managed to flee to Megiddo, where he died.
+Ahaziah fled to Megiddo, where he died.

 Jehu proceeded to enter the premises of the palace at Jezreel.
 Jezebel watched him with contempt from the palace window and mockingly compared him to King Zimri.
 Jehu later commanded Jezebel's eunuchs to throw her out of the palace window.
 They obeyed his commands and Jezebel was instantly killed.
-Jehu trampled over her body, but when he decided later to arrange a proper burial due to her royal descent, only her skull, hands and feet remained.
+Jehu trampled over her body, and when he decided later to arrange a proper burial due to her royal descent, only her skull, hands and feet remained.
 The rest of her body had been eaten by dogs.

-Now master of Jezreel, Jehu wrote to command the chief men in Samaria to hunt down and kill all of the royal princes.
-They did as ordered, and the next day they piled the seventy heads in two heaps outside the city gate, as Jehu commanded.
+Now master of Jezreel, Jehu wrote to command the chief men in Samaria to hunt down and kill all the royal princes.
+They did so, and the next day they piled the 70 heads in two heaps outside the city gate, as Jehu commanded.
 Ahab's entire family was slain.
-Shortly afterwards, Jehu encountered the forty-two "brothers of Ahaziah" (since the brothers of Ahaziah had previously been taken away and probably killed by the Philistines, these must have been relatives of Ahaziah in a broader sense, like nephews and cousins) at "Beth-eked of the shepherds".
-They told Jehu that they were visiting the royal family.
-Jehu, however, killed them all at "the pit of Beth-eked".
+Shortly afterward, Jehu encountered the 42 "brothers of Ahaziah" (since the brothers of Ahaziah had been taken away and probably killed by the Philistines, these must have been relatives of Ahaziah in a broader sense, like nephews and cousins) at "Beth-eked of the shepherds".
+They told Jehu they were visiting the royal family.
+Jehu killed them all at "the pit of Beth-eked".

-Following Jehu's slaughter of the Omrides, he met Jehonadab the Rechabite and convinced him that he was pro-Yahwist.
-Jehonadab quickly allied with him and they entered the capital together.
-In control of Samaria, he invited the worshippers of Baal to a ceremony, then trapped and killed them.
-After that, he destroyed their idols and temple, and turned the temple into a latrine.
+After Jehu's slaughter of the House of Ahab, he met Jehonadab the Rechabite and convinced him that he was pro-Yahwist.
+Jehonadab quickly allied with him, and they entered the capital together.
+In control of Samaria, he invited the worshippers and priests of Baal to a ceremony, then trapped and killed them.
+He then destroyed their idols and temple, and turned the temple into a latrine.